 \subsection{Barrier far from initial release}

-We now assume that the barrier is sufficiently far from the initial release that the current is in similarity form when it reaches the barrier, which is the late time limit for all finite values of the Froude number, $\Fro$, at the front of the current.
+We now assume that the barrier is sufficiently far from the initial release that the current is in similarity form when it reaches the barrier, which is the late time limit for all finite values of the Froude number, $\Fro$, at the front of the current \citep{ar_Gratton_1994}.
 We express the similarity solution in terms of the variables

-In this rescaled system the remaining parameters are $V_c = BL$ and $\Fro$, and we determine the dynamical regimes after collision in terms of them.
+In this rescaled system the remaining parameters are $V_c = BL$ (the confined volume \cref{eqn:confined_vol}) and $\Fro$ (the front condition \cref{eqn:front_condition}), and we determine the dynamical regimes after collision in terms of them.
 The similarity solution is valid until the front reaches the barrier, which occurs at time $\breve{t} = K^{\frac*{3}{2}}$.
 At this time a boundary-Riemann problem must be solved at $\breve{x} = 1$ to determine the dynamics immediately after the collision (see \cref{sec:overtop_close}).
-This initial local interaction divides parameter space into three regimes corresponding to blocked flow (C-III), subcritical overtopping (C-II), and supercritical overtopping (C-Ia, C-Ib, C-Ic) (see \cref{fig:ot:collision_far}).
+This initial local interaction divides parameter space into four regimes corresponding to: blocked flow (C-III); subcritical overtopping with a $\beta$-shock (C-II) or a $\beta$-fan (C-IV) generated at the barrier; and supercritical overtopping (C-Ia, C-Ib, C-Ic) (see \cref{fig:ot:collision_far}).
 These regimes are divided by two curves.
-Firstly, the curve $\Delta \breve{E}_i \eqdef \Delta \breve{E} (K^{3/2},V_c) = 0$, where
+Firstly, the curve $\Delta \breve{E}_i \eqdef \Delta \breve{E} (K^{3/2},V_c) = 0$ (energy discrepancy at impact), where